bibliodatos/bibliodatos/capstone/clean/views.md

 ## Database views

-### Used for data exploration, creating more complex queries, and creating csv's for import into Tableau
+### Used for data exploration, creating more complex queries, and csv's for import into Tableau

 ```sql